bookofproofs/bookofproofs.github.io/_sources/history/19th-century/delone.md

 * Delone moved to Petrograd in 1922.
 * Petrograd was the name that St Petersburg had been given in 1914 and, two years after Delone began working there, in 1924, it was again renamed, this time to Leningrad.
 * Delone worked at Leningrad University from 1922 until 1935.
-* Delone married and on 22 May 1926 his son Nikolai Borisovich Delone was born.
 * Nikolai Borisovich became a professor of physics with a high international reputation in nuclear physics.
-* Nikolai Borisovich's son Vadim Delone (grandson of the subject of this biography) was a famous poet and human-rights activist.
 * However the Society was reformed in 1921 as the Petrograd Physical and Mathematical Society and Delone joined in the following year after his move to Petrograd.
 * In this field Boris Nikolaevich originated two deep methods - "The method of the empty sphere" and "The method of the foliated construction".
 * In number theory, Delone studied cubic fields, in particular investigating the correspondence between binary cubic forms and rings in cubic fields.